debbynirwan/planning_sat/README.md

 ## pddlpy
 pddlpy included in this repo is the work of Hernán M. Foffani, it is copied from [here.](https://github.com/hfoffani/pddl-lib)
-It is copied because it won't work when installed as a package due to the wrong version of the antlr4 package.
-There are no changes made to it.

 ## Issues
 Please report issues if you found bugs or raise a Pull Request.